-Originally enacted in 1978, Chapter X – Park Development Limitation was the result of a citizen-initiated ballot measure to “preserve Springbrook Park as a natural area.”
+Originally ratified by voters in 1978, Chapter X – Park Development Limitation was the result of a citizen-initiated ballot measure to “preserve Springbrook Park as a natural area.”
 Citizens desired to protect Springbrook Park from City plans to develop it into a major athletic facility.
 Citizens voted 3-1 in-favor to preserve Springbrook Park.
 Over the decades, Chapter X has protected Springbrook Park from multiple City’s attempts to expand the tennis center and its parking lot into this natural area.

-In the November 2, 2021 Special Election, after a bitter deceitful disinformation campaign against citizens’ Measure 3-568 by the City, City-affiliates, and their proxies, Lake Oswego voters approved citizen-initiated Measure 3-568 with a 62% affirmative vote, validating the importance to keep City development out of our natural areas.
+In the November 2, 2021 Special Election, after a bitter deceitful disinformation campaign against citizens’ Measure 3-568 by the City, City-affiliates, and their proxies, Lake Oswego voters ratified citizen-initiated Measure 3-568 with a 62% affirmative vote, validating the importance to keep City development out of our natural areas.